qiancisun/Posetoon/README.md

 ## Note on pretrained models

 No model was trained here.
 Pose estimation uses a network pretrained on AP-10K;
 breed appearance uses an ImageNet-pretrained classifier without retraining.
-Both are used within their competence — the classifier chooses *appearance* and is explicitly not trusted for *measurement*, which comes from geometry instead.
-What is claimed is the system and the design decisions in it.